MX3D-BV/python_pizza_party/pythonpizzaparty.md

 ## Demo: Save as google sheet:

-Save the csv to a xlsx or to google sheet.
+Upload the csv to google drive with and convert it to a google sheet.
-Easiest way is upload

 ## Challenge 3: PixelFlut
 See example.py in the PixelFlut folder for challenges.